54nd339/Portfolio/content/posts/physics/relative-mech.md

 ---
-title: Relative Mechanics
+title: Relative Mechanics - Einstein ruined time, and we’re still recovering!
-description: A brief overview of relative mechanics.
+description: Welcome to relative mechanics, where clocks slow down, rulers shrink, and simultaneity is just an illusion.
+From time dilation to mass-energy equivalence, this post unpacks the mind-bending world of special relativity.
+Click in—before time itself warps around you!
 date: 2023-02-27
 draft: false
 slug: /pensieve/physics/relative-mech